julienrull/4Fly/README.md

 Encoder is a command line tool to fragment on the fly MP4 videos ready for HLS VOD protocol.
-From a source, you can generate HLS Manifest, init file and FMP4 segments in any order you want.

 > [!CAUTION]
 > This project is still in very early stages of development.
 Use at your own risk.